themanual/blog/_posts/2014-09-11-kickstarter-the-manual-everywhere.md

 In return, we’re giving our backers early access to everything we’re building now and everything we’ll build in the future — along with a few extra rewards, including **a trip to Iceland,** where The Manual is printed.
 We’ll rent an Airbnb, tour the factory, get an up-close view of Issue 5, and talk about the future of our work.
 Pack your snow boots!

-## New identity, site design, and URL
+## New Identity, Site Design, and URL

 We also are unveiling a brand-new look, including: